larsenjohn/herebyaccident/_posts/2016-04-15-open-vpn-el-capitan-bug.md

 title: Open VPN El Capitan bug
 ---

-# Open VPN &amp; OSX El Capitan connection bug.
+# Open VPN &amp; OSX El Capitan connection bug

 This is always a fun one.
 Running El Capitan and getting a fucked up error trying to connect to Open VPN?
 We'll here's a total cludge for your amusement.